cs2103aug2014-t09-4j/main/src/markdown.md

 <a name="package-task"></a>
 #### 2.5.3 Task Packaging

-`BakaParser` extracts all of the information and packages them into a Task file.
+`BakaParser` extracts all of the information and packages them into a `Task` instance for the database.
 ```java
 Task task = new Task(_title);
 task.setDate(_date);